SCULPTURES

 (Paul Dibble) Commissioned 2012

 The fantail bird is a much admired New Zealand bird, known for its friendly 'cheet cheet' call and energetic flying antics.
 The fantail is often seen in the bush as trekkers pass by, disturbing insects which they feed upon.
 Here Dibble has the bronze fantail perched on a Corton steel ring.
-Unlike bronze, which has a rich tradition in art history, Corton steel is primarily used industrially, and only in times has it been used in architecture and art.
+Unlike bronze, which has a rich tradition in art history, Corton steel is primarily used industrially, and only in recent times has it been used in architecture and art.

 DISCOVER MORE DISCOVER MORE